-The Ministry of Education, Culture, Sports, Science and Technology has the goals of strengthening the infrastructure for academic research in Japan and promoting new academic research.
-To this end it has created a system for establishing hubs for joint usage and cooperative research.
-In 2010, this Center will become a hub for joint usage and cooperative research as a part of this system.
-Through these activities, the Center intends to take a leading role in the development of empirical social science research in Japan and the building of a network of East Asia social surveys and data archives.
-We would like to take this opportunity to ask all those involved for their cooperation with this Center in the future.
+Through these activities, the CSRDA aims to take a leading role in the development of empirical social science research in Japan and the building of a network of social surveys and data archives.
+We would like to take this opportunity to ask all those involved in this field for their cooperation.

 Director, Institute of Social Science, University of Tokyo

 Director, Center for Social Research and Data Archives, Institute of Social Science